 You might not be sanctioned if you have a good reason for leaving.
 For example, if:

-- the job you are doing or where you are working makes you unwell (get advice from your doctor, and send evidence about this to your work coach)
+the job you are doing or where you are working makes you unwell

-You can claim ESA while you're working if your work coach agrees that you’re doing permitted work.
-You must also be working for less than 16 hours and earning under £131.50 a week.
-You cannot claim ESA if you’re above these limits.
+You can claim Income Related Employment and Support Allowance (ESA) while you're working if your work coach agrees that you’re doing permitted work.
+You must also be working for less than 16 hours and earning under £140 a week.
+You cannot claim Income Related ESA if you’re above these limits.

 If you claim Universal Credit, the DWP will get information about what you earn.
 If this varies, your Universal Credit will change.